AdobeDocs/developers-animatesdk-docs/presetPanel_object/presetPane3.md

 #### Description

 Method; deletes the specified preset from the Motion Presets panel.
-If you don’t pass a value for *namePath*, any presets that are currently selected are deleted.
-You can’t delete items from the Default Presets folder.
+If you donâ€™t pass a value for *namePath*, any presets that are currently selected are deleted.
+You canâ€™t delete items from the Default Presets folder.
 ***Note:** Items are deleted without requesting user confirmation, and there is no way to undo this action.*

 #### Example